-The treatment was to place the child - it usually seemed to be a child - inside a large metal tube-like container with a pump which pumped air in and out.
+The treatment was to place the child - it usually was a child - inside a large metal tube-like container with a pump which pumped air in and out.
 This was called an iron lung because the changes in pressure effectively breathed for the child.

 I can hardly imagine how awful being in an iron lung must have been.
 Patients had to lie there on their backs for days or even weeks at a time with only their heads exposed, and the pump was noisy.
 I understand that patients were slid briefly out of the iron lung for attention to their bodily functions, either at regular intervals or when the need could be seen through the portholes.

 The iron lung was, I suppose, a forerunner of the ventilator which is the last defence in the coronavirus pandemic.
 Iron lungs, though were before the digital age, so with fewer refinements.
-If there was a power cut - commonplace during and after the war - the iron lung had to be pumped by hand.
+If there was a power cut - commonplace during and after World War Two - the iron lung had to be pumped by hand.

-The iron lung treatment often provided a respite while the lungs healed themselves.
-Then patients could come out of the iron lung, but otherwise they usually died.
+The iron lung treatment provided a respite while the lungs healed themselves.
+Then patients could come out of it, but if the lungs did not heal, the patients usually died.
 There are, though, reports of people needing the support of an iron lung as adults.

 One day, my mother brought me home from school whereupon walking into our front room, I collapsed on the settee completely lifeless.
 She immediately called in our doctor who diagnosed me as having a chill in my stomach and that I would be as right as rain next morning.